cefolger/needsmoredojo/README.md

         - util

 Then set your dojo sources folder to "deps"

+> **Note: You can now use the "Not included or uses the same root as project sources" option.
+When checked, the plugin will assume that the dojo sources are either a) not present or b) in the same location as your project sources.
+If you don't reference the dojo sources, the add import feature will not work for dojo modules. **

+> **Note: You can use a zip file or jar as your dojo sources.
+To do this:
+    - Add the zip/jar as a content root.
+In IntelliJ, that's under File/Project Structure/Modules.
+In WebStorm, it's under File/Settings/Directories
+    - Open the Needs More Dojo settings by going to File/Settings/Needs More Dojo
+    - Specify the directory within the archive containing the dojo sources.
+If you are using the WebJars repository for example, that location looks like this:
+    <<< screenshot >>>
+    - You can also use the auto-detect feature.
+    - Hit "Apply" or "Ok" to save the changes. **

 **Project Sources**
 - Your project source directory should be set one level above all of your project packages.
 For example, if your sources look like this: